lkhatib/Robust-Sparse-CCA-for-Microbiome-Analysis/README.md

-# **RoSCA Pipeline**
+# **Robust Sparse CCA for Microbiome Analysis Pipeline**
-*A reproducible Snakemake workflow for running the Robust Sparse Canonical Analysis (RoSCA) model on microbiome and dietary datasets.*
+*A reproducible Snakemake workflow for running Robust Sparse Canonical Analysis model on microbiome and metadata/other 'omic datasets.*

-This repository provides an end-to-end, reproducible workflow for running **RoSCA** on the THDMI dataset (or any microbiome × metadata dataset).
+This repository provides an end-to-end, reproducible workflow for running **RoSCA** on a microbiome × Y dataset).
 It includes:

 - A **Snakemake workflow**